pablobuenaposada/rover/README.md

 Reading: reviews.csv
 Writing: output/sitters.csv
 ```
-Note that virtual env is getting created and used automatically.
+Note that virtual env is getting created (only first time) and used automatically.

 Then check inside `output/` folder you should have a file called `sitters.csv`, you might want to delete this file first to just prove that the csv is getting generated after this command since I already deliver one there as asked in the instructions.